restep-eco/EMI-Filter/README.md

 WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
 Please see the CERN-OHL-P v2 for applicable conditions.

+All documentation is licensed under the Creative Commons Attribution 4.0 International License.

+LTSpice circuit models are licensed under the MIT license.